History Of Sylvan Shores

 - Community-wide insect and pest control;

-- Providing management of real property, facilities, and personal property owned or to be owned by Sylvan Shores Services Company, Inc. for the common use and enjoyment of the owners and residents of the community;
+- Providing security for the protection of real property, facilities, and personal property owned or to be owned by Sylvan Shores Services Company, Inc. for the common use and enjoyment of the owners and residents of the community.

 - Providing for the administrative expenses necessary to accomplish these purposes.